wai12/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 ## 5. Enabling JWT Authentication

-To enable JWT Authentication for all API resources extend the ``src/Controller/Api/AppController.php`` file created during the previous tutorial with the following ``beforeFilter`` method so the file looks similar to:
+To enable JWT Authentication for all API resources extend the ``src/Controller/Api/AppController.php`` file created during the previous tutorial with the following ``initialize`` method so the file looks similar to:

 ```php
 <?php